hyperledger/iroha-2-docs/src/index.md

 - Iroha Special Instructions
 - WASM

 The first approach is useful when you want very simple transparent logic, and want to minimise the footprint in the blockchain.
-All interactions with the _World state_, the state of the blockchain at this point in time, has to be done using the aforementioned instructions.
+All interactions with the _World state_, the state of the blockchain at this point in time, have to be done using the aforementioned instructions.
 There is also rudimentary support for domain-specific conditional logic.

-However sometimes you might want to run something more complex, e.g. do some complex conditional evaluation.
+However, sometimes you might want to run something more complex; e.g. do some complex conditional evaluation.
 For this purpose, you can use the provide WASM support library, and write the logic in any language that supports compilation to WASM.
 You still have to use the Iroha Special instructions to e.g. mint or transfer assets, as well as register entities in the blockchain, however, you might need more complex metadata-driven logic, that would be cumbersome to build up from ISI.

 ::: info